rest-for-physics/framework/CONTRIBUTING.md

 REST uses the git tagging system to control its version.
 The tag value is directly our version number.
 It must be written using the following format 2.X.Y, where X represents a major change or transition in the code, and Y represents a minor change/correction/update of the code.
-Usually we increase the value of Y when update the version.
+Usually we increase the value of Y when updating the version.
 Both X and Y ranges from 0 to 255.

 A header `TRestVersion.h` is generated at compilation time, calling git commands from cmd line.
-This header contains various information about version, version number, commit id, branch name, etc. We also keep a default TRestVersion.h in master branch for those who are unfamiliar with git.
+This header contains various information about version, version number, commit id, branch name, etc.. (see example of header above).
+We also keep a default
+TRestVersion.h in master branch for those who are unfamiliar with git.
 They may directly download zip from git website, and then unzip and call `cmake && make install` in REST directory.
 TRestVersion.h will be updated together with version update.

 We only create tags for commits in the master branch.
 This branch is also the default branch on the website or during `git clone`.
-We keep master branch being updated weely or monthly, in each update we will assign a new tag.
-So if the user only download/clone the master branch, he will always get the **tagged commit**, which is exactly a certain version.
+We keep master branch being updated weekly or monthly, in each update we will assign a new tag.
+So if the user only download/clone the master branch, he will always get the **tagged commit**, which is exactly a definite version.

 All the development work shall be within individual branches.
 The development branches should be named after the version from which they are checked out. e.g. `v2.2.1_dev` or `v2.2.3_trackAnalysisNew`.
 Whenever the